mayankshah1607/website/content/blog/demystifying-kube-proxy.md

 ## kube-proxy

 `kube-proxy` runs on each node of a Kubernetes cluster.
-It watches `Service` and `Endpoint` (and `EndpointSlice`) objects and accordingly updates the routing rules on its host nodes to allow communicating over Services. `kube-proxy` has two 4 modes of execution - `iptables`, `ipvs`, `userspace` and `kernelspace`.
+It watches `Service` and `Endpoint` (and `EndpointSlice`) objects and accordingly updates the routing rules on its host nodes to allow communicating over Services. `kube-proxy` has 4 modes of execution - `iptables`, `ipvs`, `userspace` and `kernelspace`.
 The default mode (as of writing this blog post) is `iptables`, and somewhat tricker to understand compared to the rest.
 Lets understand this mode using a simple example.

 Assume that you have a Kubernetes cluster with 2 nodes, each running `kube-proxy` in the `iptables` mode.
 Also assume that this cluster has 2 Pods, _Pod A_ (the client) and _Pod B_ (the server), each with its own unique IP address (thanks CNI plugin!), running on either nodes.
 The figure below (Figure 4) illustrates our imaginary environment.